shahanadh-dev/COPD-Detection-ML/README.md

-# COPD-Detection-ML
+# COPD Detection using Machine Learning
-Machine Learning model for Chronic Obstructive Pulmonary Disease (COPD) detection using healthcare datasets and supervised learning algorithms.
+A supervised machine learning project focused on detecting Chronic Obstructive Pulmonary Disease (COPD) using patient health records.
+The project evaluates multiple classification algorithms to assist in early diagnosis and clinical decision-making.